LeError/Tanksoftware/README.md

 # Tankstellen Software

-In this reposetory is the code for  Baden-Wuerttemberg Cooperative State University (DHBW) Ravensburg project for the lecture *Programmierung II*.
+This repository holds the code for Baden-Wuerttemberg Cooperative State University (DHBW) Ravensburg project for the lecture *Programmierung II*.

 tbd desc software